Babbel’s Product Design team with Principal Product Designer Natalia Volgina featured center.

 Users also said they wanted to do themed courses (a course about traveling, for example) but be able to easily jump back to where they left off in their core courses.
 Lastly, we discovered that visualizing progress was really important.
 Feeling a sense of accomplishment is a key part of staying motivated, so we knew we needed to give users a way to measure how much they’ve learned.

 With a clear goal in mind, we got a bunch of Babbelonians (A.K.A. people who work at Babbel) together to create a roadmap.
 We sat down with instructional designers (experts who think about how educational content can be created and structured), engineers, and others to brainstorm solutions and talk about opportunities and constraints.
 As you can imagine, there was a lot of whiteboarding.
-We considered different interaction flows and how best to address our goals in a way that’d make users happy.
 After a lot of conversation, research and consideration, we created a prototype to test our assumptions and refine our concept.

 So What’s New?